 484 Clinical Internship.
-(3) SS
+(1) SS

+Effective starting summer 1997.
 Full-time internship under the supervision of practitioners in the Phoenix area or other locales.
 Credit/no credit.
 Prerequisite: instructor approval.

 684 Professional Internship.
 (2-6) S Field experience in an architectural firm specializing in an area directly related to the student's advanced study.
 Integration of theory and state-of-the-art practices.
 Credit/no credit.
 Prerequisite: instructor approval.
-Omnibus Courses: See page 44 for courses that may be offered.